 The trivia items below may give away important plot points.

-Ducard's line "But is Ra's Al Ghul immortal?" is an in-joke, since the comic book version of the character is over 600 years old (and has been killed and resurrected many times) thanks to a device called the Lazarus Pit.
-Christopher Nolan chose to eschew all fantasy elements from his version of Batman.
+(At around one hour and forty minutes) Ducard's line "But is Ra's Al Ghul immortal?" is an in-joke, since the comic book version of the character is over six hundred years old (and has been killed and resurrected many times) thanks to a device called the Lazarus Pits.
+Writer and director Christopher Nolan chose to abstain from all fantasy elements from his version of Batman.

 When the prisoners are all released from Arkham, briefly visible is Mr. Zsasz, a serial killer from the comics with tally marks scarred into his skin, representing each of his victims.
 Mr. Zsasz also appears in the courtroom in the beginning of this movie, where he is being transferred to Arkham Asylum by Dr. Crane.

 There is no reference in this movie to Ra's Al Ghul having any daughters.
 However, his daughter Talia is mentioned in the novelization by Ra's and Talia's creator Denny O'Neil, and she makes an appearance in The Dark Knight Rises (2012).

 The Bat Symbol at the beginning of each movie in the trilogy foreshadowed something that happened later.
 In this case, the Bat Symbol is made up of bats, and it symbolizes Batman using the sonar to call them to distract the cops, while he escapes from Arkham Asylum with Rachel.

 In his autobiography, Rutger Hauer wrote that he chose to accept the role of Mr. Earle, the executive of Wayne Enterprises, because he saw Earle as the kind of man who would be ruthless in his dealings with others, but also quick to accept his defeat, which is what happens in the end.